Sensitivity of the Hubble Constant Determination to Cepheid Calibration: Difference in methodology

 In \citet{Follin_2018}, a slightly different C-L correction with respect to an estimated color excess of $R_{\rm E}\,\hat{E}\,({\rm V}-{\rm I})$ was employed, where $\hat{E}\,({\rm V}-{\rm I})\equiv ({\rm V}-{\rm I})-\langle{\rm V}-{\rm I}\rangle_0$ with $\langle{\rm V}-{\rm I}\rangle_0$ an estimate of the mean intrinsic Cepheid color.
 Here, $R_{\rm E}$ is interpreted as the dust total to selective extinction ratio, $R_{\rm H}^{\rm VI}$.
 Imposing a prior of $R_{\rm E}=0.39\pm 0.1$, a value of $H_0 = 73.3\pm 1.7$ was derived when allowing $R_{\rm E}$ to vary between galaxies, in good agreement with $H_0=73.2\pm 1.3$ from \citet{Riess_2021}.
 At face value, this result seems to suggest that the method used for calibrating the C-L relation and/or the possibility of varying this calibration between galaxies have a small impact on the inferred Hubble constant.

-As argued below, regardless of whether calibrating with respect to the observed color or an estimated color excess, the correction should apply for both dust extinction and the intrinsic Cepheid C-L relation.
-Since both contributions are uncertain at NIR wavelengths, and at least dust extinction properties are known to vary between galaxies, we investigate the effect of allowing for $R_{\rm W}$ and $R_{\rm E}$ to do the same.
+Since dust extinction is uncertain at NIR wavelengths, we investigate the effect of allowing for $R_{\rm W}$ and $R_{\rm E}$ to be fitted by the Cepheid data.
+Since dust properties are also known to vary between galaxies, when calibrating with respect to color excesses, we allow $R_{\rm E}$ to do the same.
 Given the lack of solid independent constraints on $R_{\rm E}$, we employ less restrictive priors than \citet{Follin_2018}.
 Any systematic difference in dust properties or the intrinsic C-L between SNIa hosts and anchor galaxies will shift the inferred value of $H_0$.
-We will show that such a difference is supported by the Cepheid and SNIa data.